jamiexbarber/tech_blog/README.md

-# tech_blog
+# Technical Blog
-A website I've created using HTML and CSS, to host a blog on various STEM topics
+A website I've created using HTML and CSS, to host a blog on various STEM topics.